euroargodev/pyIRR2PAR/README.md

 * Tan, J., Frouin, R., Leymarie, E., Mitchell, B.G., 2025.
 Modeling underwater photosynthetically available radiation profiles from biogeochemical Argo floats using multi-spectral irradiance measurements.
 Opt.
 Express, OE 33, 44355–44377. [https://doi.org/10.1364/OE.566083](https://doi.org/10.1364/OE.566083)
 GitHub original repository : [BioArgo_PAR](https://github.com/jit079/BioArgo_PAR)

+# How to cite this calculation
+If you use this package, please cite the original work by J. Pitarch and J. Tan and note that the PAR estimate is the average of these two models.